kurtekat/shaiya-updater/README.md

 ### Notes

-For those that want to patch the original updater in their client:
+For those who want to patch the original updater in their client:

 Use a disassembler to find the updater version.
 Add 1 to the number, then assign it to the new updater and the server-side configuration file.